 To me, the XC 16‑50 is the winner for a small/light zoom kit.
 It might be the least great option optically, but the differences are not dramatic at all, and it is the cheapest, smallest, and lightest lens with the most useful wide end and the closest focusing.
 But it lacks a dedicated aperture ring and is a plastic construction instead of a metal one, which does detract from the haptic joy somewhat.

 The XF 18‑55 is optically the strongest lens.
 It might even beat the XF 27 prime lens on its own turf!
 But the optical differences to the cheaper XC 16‑50 and the more versatile XF 18‑135 are quite small, and are not be worth the price/weight/inconvenience to me.

-The XF 18‑135 is really surprisingly good for what it is.
+The XF 18‑135 is really surprisingly good.
 The much longer focal range necessarily comes with compromises in optical quality and bulk, but it seems no significant corners where cut in this case.
+And the image stabilization is a significant step above the other two lenses.
 Considering that this lens usually replaces at least two other lenses, I even find the price reasonable.
 This is my first choice as a do-everything zoom kit.